 - Rocker-panel moldings

 - Chrome door handles

 - Standard 17-inch alloy wheels, optional 18-inch alloys

 The STS can have optional wood trim; real metal trim accents the steering wheel and dashboard.
-The Platinum Edition augments the cabin with a leather dashboard and a suede-like ceiling.
+The Platinum Edition augments the cabin with a leather dashboard and a suedelike ceiling.
+Interior features include: